Treatment for Anxiety in Dubai

 Course of Generalized Anxiety

-The course of Generalized Anxiety Disorder typically unfolds gradually, with fears and physical symptoms like heart racing and palpitation, initially going unnoticed.
+The course of generalised anxiety disorder typically unfolds gradually, with fears and physical symptoms like heart racing and palpitation initially going unnoticed.
 It’s only over time that these symptoms increasingly encroach upon one’s daily life and well-being.

 GAD can be remarkably persistent, often taking years to overcome.
 During this journey, individuals may experience phases of reduced anxiety.
-The studies show that approximately one in four individuals had recovered from generalized anxiety spontaneously withing 2 years.
-In long-term, many people do manage their anxieties, and as individuals age, GAD often diminishes naturally.
+The studies show that approximately one in four individuals had recovered from generalised anxiety spontaneously within 2 years.
+In the long term, many people do manage their anxieties, and as individuals age, GAD often diminishes naturally.

 Living with Generalized Anxiety Disorder

-Living with generalized anxiety impacts both professional and personal life.
-Anxiety impacts the work performance, and the social life of the affected individuals.
+Living with generalised anxiety impacts both professional and personal life.
+Anxiety impacts the work performance and the social life of the affected individuals.
 They tend to withdraw socially, retreating to the safety of their homes, avoiding situations that might exacerbate their anxiety or trigger physical symptoms.
-In extreme cases generalized anxiety leads to full invalidism.
+In extreme cases, generalised anxiety leads to full invalidism.

 Seeking professional assistance and support are crucial steps in managing anxiety.
-It should be stressed out that generalized anxiety is a well treatable disorder, which can be fully curded under the condition of a proper management.
+It should be stressed out that generalised anxiety is a well-treatable disorder that can be fully curbed under the condition of proper management.

 Anxiety disorders.
 The picture shows a young anxious girl covering her face with hands